This post lists the top 20 things to do in Stockholm at night, including free and family-friendly events and activities.

 Learn about the Old Town on a free walking tour.
 Tours run multiple times each day.

-This Greek taverna-styled restaurant immerses you in a theatrical dining experience, one based on the stage musical and movie "Mama Mia!"
+This Greek taverna-styled restaurant immerses you in a theatrical dining experience, one based on the stage musical and movie "Mamma Mia!"

 Enjoy good food while singing along with the cast to Abba songs.